Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

 You have several credit card balances with high interest rates, and the monthly payments are unpredictable and stressful.
 You could use a fixed home equity loan to pay off all those cards at once.
 Debt consolidation simplifies your financial life by replacing multiple, high-interest payments with one single, lower-interest payment.
 You’ll know exactly how much you’re paying each month and when you’ll be debt-free.

-What’s a Home Equity Line of Credit (HELOC)?
+What Is a Home Equity Line of Credit (HELOC)?

 Think of a HELOC more like a credit card, but with a much lower interest rate and a higher credit limit.
 You’re approved for a maximum credit limit, but you don’t receive all the money at once.
-Instead, you have a “draw period” (usually 10 years) during which you can withdraw cash as you need it, up to your approved limit.
+Instead, you have a “draw period” (usually 10 years) during which you can withdraw cash as needed, up to your approved limit.
 You only pay interest on the amount you’ve actually used.

 Strengths of a HELOC